 Compulsory repayments are not tax deductible.
 Voluntary repayments made by you or someone other than your employer are not tax deductible.
-Your employer may be able to claim a tax deduction for voluntary repayments it makes on your behalf, but it may also be liable for fringe benefits tax on the repayments.
-For more information, visit Australian Taxation Office.
+Your employer may be able to claim a tax deduction for voluntary repayments it makes on your behalf, but it may also be liable for fringe tion Office (ato.gov.au).